bamford/spatial-transformer-tensorflow/README.md

 ```

 #### Parameters
-    U : float
-        The output of a convolutional net should have the
-        shape [num_batch, height, width, num_channels].
     out_size : tuple of two ints
         The size of the output of the network
     num_control_points : int